rodigrito/rodigrito/README.md

 ## **Hello, World!🌎**

 💻 I'm currently learning how to code in Python and some other programming languages.
+I also have knowledge of the basic cloud concepts, like Azure, AWS and so forth.

 👀 Looking for opportunities where I can develop my personal and professional skills, such as teamwork, job market experience, and much, much more.